 Nirvana In Action

-As the band grew in success, Kurt used the fame wisely.
+As the band grew in success, Cobain used their fame wisely.
 He used it to “advocate for the rights of women, gays and other minorities and teen misfits like himself.”
 The teens and twenty-somethings of the nineties loved Nirvana and their music.
 This music was real, relatable, written as if they were talking to and about these kids.
 The songs covered real topics, not the typical “cars and girls” themes in past rock music.
 The music resonated with these young adults “because it speaks to them honestly,” as author Charles Cross put it.
-Kurt became the “figurehead of the grunge counterculture,” a human personification of these teens’ thoughts, feelings, and anger.
+Cobain became the “figurehead of the grunge counterculture,” a human personification of these teens’ thoughts, feelings, and anger.

 The End (Goodbye, Kurt <3)

 April 5, 1994.
-A month after Kurt’s first attempt, and a date that many would come to remember for this event.
-Alone in his hotel room, twenty-seven-year-old Kurt wrote a long suicide note, addressed to the fans, Courtney, and Frances.
+A month after Cobain’s first attempt, and a date that many would come to remember for this event.
+Alone in his hotel room, twenty-seven-year-old Kurt Cobain wrote a long suicide note, addressed to the fans, Courtney, and Frances.
 When he finished writing, Kurt picked up a gun, placed it in his mouth, and pulled the trigger.
 It was three days before his body was found.

 The Impact of Nirvana